What is an endowment?

 An endowment is a permanent fund that is invested.
 The income is used for charitable purposes, while the principal is never spent.
 Endowments allow donors to make impactful grants today while also creating a legacy that will continue to support our community forever.

-Why should I create a Fund?
+Why should I create a fund?

-By having a Fund at the Community Foundation, your values will continue to have a presence in your community for generations to come.
+By having a fund at the Community Foundation, your values will continue to have a presence in your community for generations to come.
 Partnering with the Foundation will give you the benefits of flexibility and efficiency in your charitable giving.
 Because the Foundation’s legal status as a public charity is already in place, a fund can be established and the maximum tax advantages secured in a short amount of time.

 The Community Foundation provides the IRS reporting, fund accounting, investment management, and financial accountability for funds.
 The Community Foundation assures that all grant and scholarship recipients meet the IRS criteria for tax-exempt status and that the monies granted are used for the intended purpose.
 Where appropriate, the Community Foundation advises potential grant recipients of the donor’s intent to request proposals or fund certain categories of interest.
 Donors receive quarterly fund statements and are kept informed of special community needs, grant opportunities, and high quality organizations.
+Fundholders can also access and manage their fund 24/7 through our online Donor Portal.

 What are the financial benefits and tax advantages of making a gift through the Community Foundation?